-- By the end of the school year, the percentage of boys in key stage 2 achieving age related expectation in writing will be at the national level at least for KS1 and KS2. - By the end of the school year, progress for boys in English at GCSE will be Progress 8 (0) for the Trust. - Disadvantaged children will make progress in line with 'others' nationally at all key stages. - Children with a special educational need or a disability, will make progress in line with 'others' nationally at all key stages. - We will work to ensure that there is more equal representation of genders in each of the four quartiles of pay in the - We will ensure that there are more people with protected characteristics on our Trust Board and Local Governing Bodies.
+- By the end of the school year, the percentage of boys in key stage 2 achieving age related expectation in writing will be at the national level at least for KS1 and KS2. - By the end of the school year, progress for boys in English at GCSE will be Progress 8 (0) for the Trust. - Disadvantaged children will make progress in line with 'others' nationally at all key stages. - Children with a special educational need or a disability, will make progress in line with 'others' nationally at all key stages. - We will work to ensure that there is more equal representation of genders in each of the four quartiles of pay in the - We will ensure that there are more people with protected characteristics on our Trust Board and Local Governing Bodies. - We will ensure that all children and staff no matter their sexual orientation are treated fairly and supported.

-In order to satisfy the public sector equality duty we have done the following over the last academic year (2018/19):
+In order to satisfy the public sector equality duty we have undertaken the following over the last academic year (2020/21):